boyyyyyyyy-7/boyyyyyyyy-7.github.io/README.md

 The copyright holder, BraydenIsTallGames, retains exclusive rights to use this project commercially.
 No warranties or guarantees are provided; use at your own risk.

+## Updates
+- Implemented a "sinking" background effect for game pages.